 It is undeniable, and certainly an understatement, to observe that these are challenging times for participants in financial markets and the economy, and for policymakers as well.
 Beginning about 18 months ago, financial markets were rocked by a series of shocks which ultimately had global implications and whose repercussions are being felt to this day.
-Policymakers, many of whom have deep confidence in the self-equilibrating nature of a market economy, have responded aggressively and, in some instances, with unprecedented action.
+Policymakers, here and abroad, many of whom have deep confidence in the self-equilibrating nature of a market economy, have responded aggressively and, in some instances, with unprecedented action.
 It is not only too early to tally results, but it also remains unclear if further steps will be required to restore stability; however, I am guardedly optimistic that many pieces are now in place to rebuild liquidity and to contribute to improvement in business activity.

 Current Conditions and the Outlook

 I will initially turn to the state of the economy and the credit markets and prospects for the next two to three years.
 Conditions in credit markets have improved over the past two months, although in general appreciable strains persist.
 On the positive side, term funding is more readily available than at the height of the crisis, and risk premia have diminished through much of the financial sector.
 On the other hand, markets for many securitized products remain closed, and significant doubts persist about asset values and the solvency of some large institutions.
 Much has been made recently about banks' unwillingness to lend to creditworthy borrowers and a so-called credit crunch; in my view, there is likely more here than meets the eye.